Alert 1 of 0

 4. Let your loyalty pay off

 Don’t book a flight, hotel stay or car rental without checking your credit card points first.
 You might have enough miles to pay for a large chunk of your trip.
+If you’re looking for a rewards program to join, Abilene Teachers FCU has a Rewards credit card that’s worth checking out.

 Similarly, don’t forget to cash in on your loyalty to your grocery store.
 Many supermarkets are affiliated with gas stations and offer savings as high as $0.40/gallon.
 If you pump 20 gallons a week, you’ll save $400 this way over the year.
 Set that money aside and you’ll be well on your way toward funding your entire vacation.